tarikh/newsletter_summary/README.md

 5.  **View the Results**

     The tool will output progress messages to the console.
-Once finished, it will generate a markdown file named `ai_newsletter_summary_YYYYMMDD_to_YYYYMMDD.md` in the project directory.
-The filename reflects the actual date range of the newsletters analyzed.
+Once finished, it will generate a markdown file named `ai_newsletter_summary_YYYYMMDD_to_YYYYMMDD_HHMM.md` in the project directory.
+The filename reflects the actual date range of the newsletters analyzed **and the time of the summary run**, so multiple runs in a day will not overwrite each other.
 Open this file to view your summarized report.

 ## Command-line Options